ropensci-archive/roweb2/content/blog/2018-05-10-onboarding-social-weather.md

   dplyr::select(line, created_at, user, role, issue, sentiment)
 ```

+This dataset of sentiment will be used later in the post.

 ### Tidy text analysis of onboarding social weather

 #### What do reviews talk about?